Bolt is a one-click checkout startup that raised more than $215 million.

 Start saying you don’t only want to talk about your company but that you want to get to know them better too.
 Ask them what they like to invest in and what they have invested in.

-When they ask what the price is, offer them to do a deeper dive before naming any number.
+When they ask you how much you want to raise, offer them to do a deeper dive into the business before naming any number.

 If they’re still excited, then let them know how much you are raising at which cap.